YuejiaoShi/WFlance/README.md

 - **Next.js**: A powerful React framework for building fast and scalable web applications.
 - **TailwindCSS**: A utility-first CSS framework for designing custom UIs quickly.
+- **ChadCN**: A modern component library built with TailwindCSS, offering customizable and accessible UI components for seamless development.
 - **Material UI**: A popular React component library for implementing Material Design with ease.

 ### Backend: